icons8/lunacy-docs/docs/components_new.md

         url: '/layerstyles'
 ---

 **Components** are reusable elements that you can use throughout your design.
-The main advantage of components is being able to edit several layers at once, like this:
+The main advantage of components is being able to edit several elements at once, like this:

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/component_basics.png" height="auto"><source src="/public/component_basics.mp4" type="video/mp4"></video>